top of page

 Another consideration is noise.
 Our goats are not particularly noisy unless it is feeding time.
 If your breed of goat is, perhaps farther from the house is ideal.

 Ease of getting transporting water.
-Trust me, you do not want to be carting several pails of water a day to your goats.
+Trust me, you do not want to be carting several pails of water a day to your goats in the heart of winter.
 Ensure it is near a water source, invest in long hoses, or collect rainwater to mitigate this issue.

 What Animals Can Share a Shelter with Goats?

-We once considered keeping our chickens with them.
+We once considered keeping our chickens with our goats.
 But after some research and seeing that goats will accidentally kill chickens and eat chicken food to the point of their own fatality, we opted against it.

 Our Lessons Learned Building a Goat Shelter

 The key lessons we took away from making our own goat shelter were a few things.
-Our barn was not expensive, maybe a total of $400 as we used leftover materials, and it lasted us through a very harsh winter.
+Our barn was not expensive, less than $300 as we used leftover materials such as 2x4's, subfloors, and more from our house renovations.
+Our cheap goat shelter has lasted us three years including a very harsh winter.

 These leftover materials from renovating our home were primarily subfloors we utilized for the walls, thinking it would be thick and tall, providing adequate protection from predators.
 This was not only affordable but worked as we anticipated to keep our goats safe from the weather.

-While this did work as intended, we used treated wood on the interior and put the boards on top of the 4 feet by 8-foot subfloor (not adjacent to it) we lost some space in the barn.
-That being said, our three goats are Nigerian dwarfs and are rather small.
-I think we could comfortable fit 1, maybe 2 more goats in there for a total of 4 to 5 in about 32 square feet.
+Our three full grown Nigerian dwarfs goats are rather small.
+I think we could comfortable fit 1, more goat in there for a total of 4 to in about 32 square feet.
 Note smaller goats can fit down to 8 square feet per goat.

 We did try using vinyl stick on tile for the floor to save costs and keep the wood floor in good shape, however our floor was not one continuous piece, so it peeled up after enough urine penetrated the cracks.